agilepro/software-craftsmanship/docs/Documentation/unicode-in-latex.md

 *   **\\char”6771 \\char”4EAC**   represents the two Japanese characters 東京 for the name of Tokyo
 *   **\\char”0416**   represents the Cyrillic character Ж

-I have not yet found the documentation for this, so I don’t know the actual defined behavior.
+I have not yet found the documentation for this, so I don't know the actual defined behavior.
 These act like regular TeX commands, which means they consume the space after the command.
 If you then want a space between two words, you need to use the regular trick of using another slash or using the two curley braces.

 *   **\\char”6771{} \\char”4EAC**   represents 東 京 with a space between them
 *   **\\char”6771\\ \\char”4EAC**   represents 東 京 with a space between them